Chinese Porcelain

 ** Kiln system = There were sometimes dozens or hundreds of individual kilns producing similar wares as the main kiln.
 One of the largest was the Jun kiln system; the kilns producing jun wares were spread over a vast area from Southern Mongolia down to the Changjiang (Yangtse river).

-The taste of new foreign buyers, mainly the Europeans arriving in the 16th century, caused the domestic porcelain production to reach new heights during the 16th and 17th centuries.
+The taste of new foreign buyers, mainly the Europeans arriving in the 16th century, caused the domestic porcelain production to reach new heights during the late 16th and following centuries.
 As a result Chinese porcelain exports experienced a major shift towards buyer oriented designs.
-Before that, much of the porcelain for domestic use was the same as the exported wares.
+Before that, much of the porcelain for domestic use in China had the same designs as the export wares.

-With the new importance of its blue and white wares, Jingdezhen was now even more important, and in the Ming dynasty the imperial court designated a kiln at Jingdezhen as the official kiln to produce the ceramics required by the palace.
-The kiln retained this position until the end of the Chinese empire.
+With the new importance of its blue and white wares, Jingdezhen became now even more important, and the Ming dynasty imperial government designated a kiln at Jingdezhen as the official kiln (or imperial kiln) specifically to produce the ceramics required by the palace.
+That kiln retained this position until the end of the Chinese empire.

 Jingdezhen became the mainstream production center, making porcelain of a higher quality than any other kilns.
 Most other kilns were relegated to manufacturing secondary or inferior quality wares for the general population.
 Only a few, like the Dehua kiln for example, were able to keep in step with Jingdezhen, producing both low and high-end wares.